 Therapies currently under study aim to reduce glutamatergic neurotransmission via the N-methyl-d-aspartate receptor and to bolster mitochondrial energy production.
 Treatments that aim to increase GABAergic function in the brain have been ineffective.

 People who have 1st-degree relatives with Huntington disease, particularly women of childbearing age and men considering having children, should be offered genetic counseling and genetic testing Prenatal Genetic Counseling Prenatal genetic counseling is provided for all prospective parents, ideally before conception, to assess risk factors for congenital disorders.
-Certain precautions to help prevent birth defects... read more .
+Precautions to help prevent birth defects (eg... read more .
 Genetic counseling should be offered before genetic testing because the ramifications of Huntington disease are so profound.

 Huntington disease, an autosomal dominant disorder that affects either sex, usually causes dementia and chorea during middle age; most patients eventually require institutionalization.